Due to COVID-19 regulations, the 2020 Ceremony was unfortunately cancelled.

 In May 2011, the Massachusetts Department of Higher Education launched “29 Who Shine,” a commencement season awards program to recognize 29 outstanding student graduates from the Commonwealth’s public higher education system.
 Each honoree from a community college, state university or University of Massachusetts campus is nominated by a faculty or staff member, or by a university awards committee.

-The Massachusetts Teachers Association joins the Department of Higher Education in honoring the faculty and staff mentors of the 29 Who Shine student honorees at a luncheon immediately following the student awards ceremony.
+The Department of Higher Education joins student honorees in honoring the faculty and staff mentors at a reception immediately following the awards ceremony.

-Each year the publishers of most Massachusetts daily newspapers donate full-page color ads and on-line photo galleries to salute the “29 Who Shine.”
+Each year the publishers of many Massachusetts daily newspapers donate full-page color ads to salute the “29 Who Shine.”
 Most local media also publish profiles of student honorees.